Frequently Asked Questions

 Powell River Sea Kayak is now located on Nancy’s old property and many of the original buildings – such as her log cabin – remain standing and used to this day.

-What are the Best Things to Do in Powell River?
+What are the Best Things to do in Powell River & the Sunshine Coast?

 Powell River and Lund on the Sunshine Coast is an emerging tourist destination on the British Columbia coast.
 Most of the best features of this area are related to the area’s proximity to a wide variety of outdoor activities.
 Some of these include: